devnmoor/anchored/research/task_switching_motivation.md

 ---

 ## 1. High-Level Synthesis (The "Why It Matters")
-When users get distracted by a phone notification or a blacklisted app, they experience a high **"Switching Cost"**—a psychological lag state during which the brain struggles to disengage from the distraction and lock back onto work.
+When users, especially those with Attention-Deficit/Hyperactivity Disorder (ADHD), get distracted by a notification or a blacklisted app, they experience a high **"Switching Cost"**—a psychological lag state during which the brain struggles to disengage from the distraction and lock back onto work.
 This lag state is the exact window where users completely abandon their goals.

 This study proves that **the brain can be trained to reduce this lag through targeted micro-exercises.** By forcing the cognitive system to rapidly change gears under a structured rule set, we can artificially stimulate the user's executive function, making it significantly easier for them to drop the distraction and pivot back to work.